eclipse-theia/theia/doc/Developing.md

 ### Linux

-The npm start command will start a watcher on many files in the theia directory.
+The start command will start a watcher on many files in the theia directory.
 To avoid ENOSPC errors, increase your default inotify watches.

 It can be done like so: